msberends/PhD_student_info/README.md

 [ResearchGate](https://www.researchgate.net/) is a platform dedicated to academics and researchers.
 It allows you to share your publications, connect with peers, and follow the work of others in your field.
 You can also ask and answer research-related questions, fostering intellectual exchange.

 #### ORCID

+Creating an ORCID is mandatory by the GSMS.

 [ORCID](https://orcid.org/) provides a unique identifier for researchers.
 It ensures that your work is correctly attributed to you and enhances your visibility in the academic community.
 Register for an ORCID iD and link it to your research outputs.